Shana2207/website.github.io/_site/README.md

 ## Configuration

-### Servicios
+### Sample Posts

-Visit the [the demo site](https://lenpaul.github.io/Millennial/) to find servicios that show what different types of text formatting look like.
+Visit the [the demo site](https://lenpaul.github.io/Millennial/) to find sample posts that show what different types of text formatting look like.
 You can find these posts in the `_posts` folder, which show what the best practices for setting up your own site are.

 ### Site Variables